Miloas/stream/README.md

 ## Stream

-Stream still a dirty hack toy, inspired by <sicp>.
+Stream still a dirty hack toy, inspired by sicp.
 It implemented a lazy seq, and some method for it, like map , filter ...

 ## Power